 You might think, “There’s no bad way to save money.”
 In reality, there’s a lot you can do wrong — no matter how good your intentions are.
 Tap or click here for five ways you’re wasting money on tech purchases.

-A lot of savings tips and tricks you’ll find are actually just different ways you’re throwing money away.
+Many savings tips and tricks you’ll find are just different ways you’re throwing money away.
 Adhering to bad advice can burn a hole in your wallet.
 If you’re trying to get better at saving money in 2022, don’t do any of the things on this list.

 This article is brought to you by our sponsor, Oracle NetSuite.
 If you run a business, you know how important it is to use the right tools to keep your finances in check.
 Let NetSuite show you how they’ll benefit your business with a free product tour at NetSuite.com/Kim.